cascadiaquakes/cvm-tools-book/tools_overview.md

 ### convert_to_csv_2d

 **Application**: Format conversion
-**Description**: Converts 2D NetCDF or GeoJSON files to CSV format.
+**Description**: Converts 2D netCDF or GeoJSON files to CSV format.

-**Usage**: Converts 2D NetCDF (.nc) or GeoJSON files into CSV format, extracting coordinate data (`x`, `y`) and associated metadata or attributes.
+**Usage**: Converts 2D netCDF (.nc) or GeoJSON files into CSV format, extracting coordinate data (`x`, `y`) and associated metadata or attributes.
 Supports features like handling missing values and flattening multi-point geometries.

 **Guide**: <a href="usage/convert_to_csv_2d.html">convert_to_csv_2d</a>